EneVyctis/Emulatv/README.md

 # Emulatv

 Emulatv is a little project for my personal use (but you are free to use it of course :D).
-It aims to emulate a TV App and made services (such as Netflix, Youtube etc...) accessible.
+It aims to emulate a TV App and make services (such as Netflix, Youtube etc...) accessible.
-I want it to run on a micro controller such as a Raspberry Pi, my personal phone (or any phones within the same network) would act as a tv controller.
+I initially had the idea to make it runs on an raspberry Pi but, because it needs to manage the display and use a web browser, i gave up on that restriction (since my own raspebrry is only 1Gb of ram).
+It may work on a more performant raspberry, but it is no longer something i'm aiming for.

 Another part of this project is for me to familiarize with full stack web development and deploiement.
+Thus I chose to architecture everything as micro-services runnable on dockers.

 # Warning